Josh-L112/Programming_1_CW_2/README.md

     └── inventory.json

 ## Requirements
-- Python 3.8 or higher
+- Python 3.8 and above
 - No external libraries required

 ## How to Run